-- Demonstrate the ability to identify issues across a broad range of computing skills, both in software and hardware. - Implement solutions to common problems and issues raised by customers. - Apply a wide variety of skills in customer support and troubleshooting, ranging from installation and configuration, to networking, operating systems, mobile devices, and security.
+- Demonstrate the ability to critically read and analyze documentation to offer problem-solving solutions. - Demonstrate and apply ethical behaviors to analytical and decision-making skills. - Demonstrate the ability to identify issues across a broad range of computing skills, both in software and hardware. - Implement solutions to common problems and issues raised by customers. - Apply a wide variety of skills in customer support and troubleshooting, ranging from installation and configuration, to networking, operating systems, mobile devices, and security.

+Core Courses

-Core Courses Course Name WF500 College and Care
+Course Name

-College and Career Essentials Skills Introduction to Information Technology Support
+WF500 IT500 College and Career Essentials Skills Introduction to Information Technology Support